Psalms For Life

 and everyone on earth revere him.

-God acted powerfully on behalf of the Israelites so his face-to-face relationship with them might showcase to the whole world who he is and the joy we know in submitting to him.
+God acted powerfully on behalf of the Israelites so that his face-to-face relationship with them might showcase to the whole world who he is and the joy we know in submitting to him.
 Rightly related to him, we can trust him for provision too.
 Ordered by his justice and equity, his rich bounty makes peace viable on earth, prompting universal joy and thanksgiving.

 As God smiles on his people and pours out his saving grace on them, everyone sees what he’s doing to redeem the world and is invited to seek him.
 Since we reveal his goodness only by experiencing his blessing, the more we receive, the more compelling our invitation.
-Thus, we should freely ask for his blessing, mindful that he knows best what to count as blessing and that knowing him is the best blessing of all.
+Thus, we should freely ask for his blessing, mindful that he knows best what to count as blessing and that knowing him is the biggest blessing of all.

 Prayer: